jhpyle/docassemble/_docs/docker.md

 * `docassemble/Docker/config.yml`: you probably do not need to change this; it is a template that is updated based on the contents of the `--env-file` passed to `docker run`.
 Once your server is up and running you can change the rest of the configuration in the web application.
-* `docassemble/Docker/initialize.sh`: this script: updates
+* `docassemble/Docker/initialize.sh`: this script updates `config.yml`
-  `config.yml` based on the environment variables; retrieves a new version of `config.yml` from [S3], if available; if `CONTAINERROLE` is not set to `webserver`, starts the PostgreSQL server and initializes the database if it does not exist; creates the tables in the database if they do not already exist; copies SSL certificates from [S3] or `/usr/share/docassemble/certs`; enables the Apache `mod_ssl` if `USEHTTPS` is `true` and otherwise disables it; and starts Apache.
+  based on the environment variables; retrieves a new version of `config.yml` from [S3], if available; if `CONTAINERROLE` is not set to `webserver`, starts the PostgreSQL server and initializes the database if it does not exist; creates the tables in the database if they do not already exist; copies SSL certificates from [S3] or `/usr/share/docassemble/certs`; enables the Apache `mod_ssl` if `USEHTTPS` is `true` and otherwise disables it; and starts Apache.
 * `docassemble/Docker/apache.conf`: note that if `mod_ssl` is enabled,
   HTTP will merely redirect to HTTPS.
 * `docassemble/Docker/docassemble.crt`: SSL certificate for HTTPS.